o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 Use CMake to build the Visual Studio project in the build directory of your O3DE project.

-1. Build the project launcher using the solution you created in the `build/windows_vs2019` directory.
+1. Build the project launcher using the solution you created in the `build` directory.
 The `profile` build configuration is shown in this example.

     ```cmd
-    cmake --build build/windows_vs2019 --target MyProject.GameLauncher --config profile -- /m
+    cmake --build build --target MyProject.GameLauncher --config profile -- /m
     ```

     {{< note >}}
 The `/m` is a recommended build tool optimization, which tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.
     {{< /note >}}

 1. If you're using an installed O3DE engine (or engine SDK), the project should build within minutes.
-In this example, when the build is complete, the project binaries can be found under `build/windows_vs2019/bin/profile` in the project directory.
+In this example, when the build is complete, the project binaries can be found under `build/bin/profile` in the project directory.

 1. Run the O3DE Editor to verify the project is ready to use.